 Ronald Dye, MFA, Indiana University.
 A playwright, singer, songwriter, actor and stage director involved with numerous nonprofit arts groups.
 Previously was chair of the new play program in five Midwestern states of the Kennedy Center American College Theatre Festival.

 Eugene Gloria, MFA, University of Oregon.
-Author of three books of poems.
+Author of four books of poems.
 Winner of the Anisfield-Wolf Book Award, honoring work that contributes to an appreciation of rich human diversity; and other awards as well as a Fulbright research grant and a Fulbright lecturer award.